Home Tutorials Training Consulting Books Company Contact us

 In case you do not care about the value, use the anyX, e.g., anyInt, anyString(), or any(YourClass.class) methods.

-7. Using @InjectMocks for dependency injection via Mockito
+8. Using @InjectMocks for dependency injection via Mockito

-You also have the @InjectMocks annotation which tries to do constructor, method or field dependency injection of mock objects in to other type.
+You also have the @InjectMocks annotation that tries to do constructor, method or field dependency injection of mock objects in to other type.
 It does not require @Inject to be present and also does not try to be a full features dependency injection framework but is helpful to wire up objects to be tested.

 For example, assume you have a class named ArticleManager with the following constructor: